New for you! Your Essential New Hire Toolkit: Tips, Templates & More. Download the Onboarding Toolkit now →

 Some people have good days where their symptoms are manageable and bad days where pain, fatigue, or brain fog severely limits their function.
 Other people constantly “push through” their disabling issues and manage to work full time, participate in family life, socialize, and even exercise without external indications of their inner distress.

-Some people are open about their conditions, but many, many others choose to keep them hidden — often because they think they will not be taken seriously.
-Unfortunately, there is some factual basis for this belief.
+Some people are open about their conditions, but many, many others choose to keep them hidden—often because they think they won’t be taken seriously.
+Unfortunately, there’s some factual basis for this belief.

 Author and clinical psychologist Andrew Solomon, who has depression and anxiety, writes that “social insensitivity is endemic to the lives of people with permanent but invisible disabilities that affect their daily functioning.”